w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 **Work packages** are the input to a service.
 Work packages can have many **work items** in them.
 Every work item is associated with a service, and it reflects the actual input to the service.
-For the parachains service, this is where you would put in the transactions, all that stuff to do with blockchain inputs.
+For the parachains service, this is where the transactions and all of the blockchain inputs are entered.

 The JAM security apparatus consists a two-stage processing where the Refine function accepts a work item as an input and yields a work result as an output, which gets fed into the Accumulate function.